wooyakob/music-recommendation-engine/README.md

 ## Technologies
 This project is built with:
-- [Language] Python, SQL, Markdown
+- Python, SQL, Markdown
-- [Tools] Gemini API, Jupyter Notebooks
+- Gemini API, Jupyter Notebooks

 ---